INTRODUCTION TO ORGANISATIONAL STRUCTURES

 the level of skill each employee has the more the business will make

-use of the matrix structure to maximize these skills across the organization.
+use of the matrix structure to maximize these skills across the organisation.

 Span of Control